 Under the PAC Method, accruals of OID will increase or decrease (but never below zero) to reflect the fact that payments on the Reference Pool are occurring at a rate that is faster or slower than that assumed under the Prepayment Assumption.
-In certain circumstances (e.g., because a principal write-down is allocated to a particular class of Note), a Holder's OID accrual under the PAC Method may be negative for one or more accrual periods.
+In certain circumstances (e.g., because a principal write-down is allocated to a particular class of Notes), a Holder's OID accrual under the PAC Method may be negative for one or more accrual periods.
 In that event, the Holder will not be permitted to deduct such amount currently and instead will be entitled to offset such negative accruals only against future positive OID accruals on that Note.
 All or a portion of a Holder's loss attributable to negative OID accruals may be treated as a capital loss upon disposition or retirement if the related Note is held as a capital asset.
 The timing and character of such losses is not entirely clear, and Holders should consult their tax advisors regarding the U.S. federal income tax treatment of negative OID accruals.
+A principal write-up, on the other hand, allocated to a particular class of Notes generally will result in a positive OID accrual (or will offset prior negative OID accruals).